Nature & Culture Tour: The Carpathians uncovered – Wild landscapes and living heritage

 short walking distances in the surroundings of the farm

 After an early breakfast, you’ll drive to Viscri, a traditional Saxon village that has been declared a UNESCO World Heritage Site.
 Walking along the village street, surrounded by colourful houses, you’ll reach the fortified church at the top of the hill and learn about this imposing structure, a testament to the region’s tumultuous history.
-Continuing through the rural villages of southern Transylvania, where time seems to stand still amidst ancient traditions and rustic beauty, you’ll arrive at Equus Silvania – Horse Riding and Wilderness Centre.
-After some time to check in, lunch is served.
+Visit the house of King Charles and discover how this former saxon village lives on.
+Enjoy lunch prepared to you by locals before continuing through the rural villages of southern Transylvania, where time seems to stand still amidst ancient traditions and rustic beauty.
+After arrival take some time to check in at Equus Silvania guesthouse.
+The afternoon brings you closer to nature with a visit to a local bear hide.
+Return to the guesthouse for a delicious dinner.

 Driving Distance